gis-ops/dbscan-clustering/README.md

               ...action.payload.data
             ]
           : action.payload.data,
-        // of course we will want to save the boundingbox
+        // of course we will want to save the boundingbox of this API request
         boundingbox: action.payload.boundingbox,
         // and the color (used for the map later!)
         color: action.payload.color,